sagemath/trac_to_gh/Issue 8331.md

 # Issue 8331: BipartiteGraph constructor does not create partitions for dict inputs

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8331

 Original creator: rhinton